tyh835/ec2-snapshotalyzer/README.md

 *--id* specifies the AWS id of the AWS resource.
 *--region* specifies the AWS region of the resources.
 *--profile* specifies the AWS profile to use as credentials.
+*--all* is an option for listing snapshots.
+Lists all snapshots rather than just most recent ones.